code-dot-org/code-dot-org/STYLEGUIDE.md

   end
 end
 ```

+See a real example in our codebase in the `Queries::SectionTest` [test](https://github.com/code-dot-org/code-dot-org/blob/012a3bcb13f4a265d6570b8995ae872e92a0ab42/dashboard/test/lib/queries/section_test.rb) for the `Queries::Section` [Module](https://github.com/code-dot-org/code-dot-org/blob/012a3bcb13f4a265d6570b8995ae872e92a0ab42/dashboard/lib/queries/section.rb).

 ### Rails

 Prefer skinny controllers.
 Leverage the framework where possible and write as little custom code as possible to implement the feature.
 Guidelines here are not set in stone: when in doubt prefer readable code over strict adherence to the style guide.